neo4j/neo4j-java-driver/CONTRIBUTING.md

 - Take a moment to read and sign our [CLA](http://neo4j.com/developer/cla)

 We can't guarantee that we'll accept pull requests and may ask you to make some changes before they go in.
-Occasionally, we might also have logistical, commercial, or legal reasons why we can't accept your work but we'll try to find an alternative way for you to contribute in that case.
+Occasionally, we might also have logistical, commercial, or legal reasons why we can't accept your work, but we'll try to find an alternative way for you to contribute in that case.
 Remember that many community members have become regular contributors and some are now even Neo employees!